FarronF/limerick-council-meetings/meetings/2018/03/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd January 2018.md

 of this expenditure.
 The Council’s approval for the provision of financial assistance in the

-amount of €315.42 towards the cost of this twinning initiative was required.--- 7
+amount of €315.42 towards the cost of this twinning initiative was required.
+---
+7

 Proposed by Councillor O’Donoghue;